Center For Business

 Vice Chairman & the 3rd and 4th Chairman

 Mr. Ning Yuan began his career with CSCEC in 1988 and became president of China Construction America (CCA), CSCEC’s subsidiary in the Americas, in 2001.
 He has more than 20 years of experience in international business with significant expertise in construction and real estate.

 In 2011, Mr. Yuan assumed office as chairman of CGCC.
 During his tenure, CGCC achieved substantial growth and became the most influential China-US business association based in the United States, making significant contribution to bilateral business exchanges.
 Mr. Yuan’s exceptional work has led to his re-election in 2013 for a second term.
 Currently he continues to serve the chamber as vice chairman.
-In 2017, Mr. Yuan assumed office as trustee of China Institute, one of the most prestigious non-profit organization for China-US cultural exchanges.
+In 2017, Mr. Yuan assumed office as trustee of China Institute.